dividedbyzeroco/warp-server/readme.md

 // ... additional code to initialize here
 ```

-We can now use the special user authentication and management operations made available by the REST API.
+We can now use the special user authentication and management operations made available by the Object API.

 NOTE: If you want to modularize your code and you plan on segregating models in different files inside a specific folder, you can opt to place the directory name in the `source` option, instead of creating an array of models.
 You do, however, need to declare the `user` and `session` options as filenames instead of models, if you are going to use this approach.